ibm-cloud-docs/mqcloud/reference/at-events.md

 <!-- Make sure you introduce the table with a detailed description that immediately precedes it.
 For example, see https://cloud.ibm.com/docs/services/cloud-activity-tracker/services?topic=cloud-activity-tracker-cf#catalog. -->

-IBM MQ on IBM Cloud service instances on the Default and Custom plans automatically generate events so that you can track activity on your service.
+ IBM MQ on Cloud service instances on the Default and Custom plans automatically generate events so that you can track activity on your service.

 | Action | Description |
 |:-------|:------------|